intellij-rust/intellij-rust/doc/Usage.md

 # Usage

+Use `import project` action and select appropriate `Cargo.toml` to teach the IDE about your project.
+You will need a fairly recent version of `cargo` installed, at least `cargo 0.9.0-nightly (6c05bcb 2016-01-29)`.
+Note that you can use nightly cargo with stable Rust just fine.

+You can also just `open` your project, but in this case `go to definition` support will be limited and `go to symbol` will not work for dependencies.

 Please note that most of the features are missing at the moment.

-* There is no cargo support, you have to use command line to build your project.
+* There is no run configurations yet, you have to use the command line or an external tool integration to build your project.
 You can start a shell from the IDE with `Alt+F12`.
-* There is no intelligent completion.
+* Only basic completion is implemented.
 You can use `expand word` (`Alt+/` by default) to complete based on the words present in the file.
 * Formatting support is very basic, so `reformat code` will not do what you want.